7. Young Indiana Jones from Indiana Jones and the Last Crusade

-It has everything: thrills, spills and introduces us to the stylized world of our favorite screen archaeologist all at the same time.
+It has everything: thrills, s and introduces us to the stylized world of our favorite screen archaeologist all at the same time.

 Before we know anything about the man himself, the persona is showcased perfectly in the scene and the world he inhabits comes to life.

 Here’s hoping his eventual 5th adventure is as memorable as his 1st.